logsem/melocoton/tools/README_artifact.md

 installed on your computer (version 2.0.0 or newer), and have gone through the initial `opam init` setup.

-From the directory containing this README file, run the `setup-artifact.sh` script.
+From the directory containing this README file, run the `build-artifact.sh` script.
 Nothing will be installed or written outside of this directory.
 The directory can be safely removed afterwards.

 ```
-    ./setup-artifact.sh
+    ./build-artifact.sh
     eval $(opam env) # to use dune and Coq in the current terminal
 ```